-Our chosen Primary language is French.
+Our chosen primary language is French.
 Teaching enables pupils to express their ideas and thoughts in French and to understand and respond to French speakers.
-We aim for the pupils to speak with increasing confidence and to write at varying lengths for different audiences and purposes.
+We aim for the pupils to speak with increasing confidence, to read and understand short texts and to write at varying lengths for different audiences and purposes.

 We are a multi-faith school.
 Our RE curriculum covers several world religions (learning about religion) - Christianity Judaism, Hinduism and Islam.
 The importance of faith in people’s lives is also explored (learning from religion).
 Parents have the right to withdraw their child from faith based assemblies and RE lessons if they so wish.

 The teaching of music develops pupils’ ability to listen and appreciate a wide range of music and to make judgements about musical quality.
 Children listen to, compose and sing music from different times and cultures.
 There are opportunities to learn to play the violin through the Brighton and Hove Music Service, for which there is a small charge.
 All children in Y5 have the opportunity to work with the Brighton and Hove Sound Makers project to begin to learn to play a new instrument and to perform in a group.

 Physical Education promotes physical health and provides opportunities for pupils to become physically confident to support their health and fitness.
 During their time at the school pupils will enjoy games, gym, dance, athletics, outdoor and adventurous activities and swimming.
 Opportunities to participate in sport enable the children to develop values such as fairness, respect and team work.